Scalable performance

 The schema is the server.

-Define tables in GraphQL.
-Harper instantly exposes a full REST API, no controllers, no routes, no ORM.
-Change the schema, the API updates with it.
+Define your catalog in GraphQL.
+Harper instantly exposes a full REST and GraphQL API, no controllers, no routes, no ORM.
+Change the schema, and every endpoint changes with it.

 Documentation